joey3001/first-friday-project/README.md

 [Joseph Nero's First Friday Project](https://joey3001.github.io/first-friday-project/)

-#### To view this website locally on windows, please follow these instructions to clone and open this project using git commands in the terminal.
+#### To view this website locally, please follow these instructions to clone and open this project using git commands in the terminal.
+These instructions are for the windows OS.

 1. Download Git Bash for windows at [this link](https://gitforwindows.org/)
 2. Click "Next" through the setup menu until you reach "Select Components."
 Then click "Additional icons", which should automatically click "On the Desktop", in order to add Git Bash onto your desktop.
 If "On the Desktop" is not automatically clicked, make sure it is clicked before proceeding.